Trail of the Lost; The Relentless Search to Bring Home the Missing Hikers of the Pacific Crest Trail

 When she looked further, she found two other hikers who had gone missing in the successive two years after Sylvia did.

-Kris “Sherpa” Fowler, 34, had gone missing a day after he entered Washington’s North Cascades.
-He had nearly completed the 2,650-mile trail.
+Kris “Sherpa” Fowler, 34, had gone missing a day after entering Washington’s North Cascades.
+He had nearly finished the 2,650-mile trail.

-David O’Sullivan, 25, had saved his money in his home in Cork, Ireland, to make the hike.
+David O’Sullivan, 25, had saved his money back home in Cork, Ireland, to make the hike.
 He hiked into California’s San Jacinto Mountains on April 7, 2017, and was never seen again.

 In all three cases, no bodies have been recovered, a fact that nags at Lankford.
-These three mysteries led to her spending four years with a group of amateur searchers looking for the three missing hikers.
+These mysteries led her to spend four years with a group of amateur searchers looking for the them.

-In 2013, 1,879 people applied for a permit to hike the PCT, according to the Pacific Crest Trail Association (PCTA)
+In 2013, 1,879 people applied for permits to hike the PCT, according to the Pacific Crest Trail Association (PCTA)

 Cheryl Strayed’s book, WILD: FROM LOST TO FOUND ON THE PACIFIC CREST TRAIL (2012) and the movie made from it have helped boost popularity of the trail.
 By 2019, there were 7,888 permits requested.